preetham-ganesh/brain-mri-segmentation/README.md

 | -------------------------------- | ------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |
 | FLAIR Abnormality Classification | v1.4.0        | - A CNN model that classifies whether a given Brain MRI image has abnormality.                    | [Hugging Face](https://huggingface.co/preethamganesh/brain-mri-flair-abnormality-classification) |
 | FLAIR Abnormality Segmentation   | v1.0.0        | - A U-Net model with MobileNetV2 pretrained on ImageNet as Encoder, and custom layers as decoder. | [Hugging Face](https://huggingface.co/preethamganesh/brain-mri-flair-abnormality-segmentation)   |

+## Support

+For any queries regarding the repository please contact 'preetham.ganesh2021@gmail.com'.